ucsb-cs24/w25/labs/bomber/README.md

   the `-O3` flag to enable extra compiler optimizations.
 - The autograder will always run your program with exactly one command line argument, which will be a valid path to a valid map file.
+- The autograder will compile your `main.cpp` file and all other `.cpp` files in the `labs/bomber` directory whose names start with capital letters.
+So you can organize your code as you see fit.